-This document outlines how approved experiment collaborations will conduct operations in a safe and effective manner during the time period that experiment E00-114 is on the floor.
-Installation and commissioning periods are not covered by this document.
-Furthermore, this document is directed to physics users and physics staff rather than the Hall A technical staff.
+This document outlines how approved experiment collaborations will conduct operations in a safe and effective manner during the time period that experiment E08-011 is on the floor, including the commissioning period.
+Furthermore, this document is primarily directed to physics users and physics staff rather than the Hall A technical staff.
 It must be read, understood, and followed by all members of the collaboration.
+It is also required reading for anyone working unescorted in the hall.